jlleongarcia/jlleongarcia/content/blog/dev-in-docker.md

 docker build -t mynode_web:web3 .
 ```

-Depending where you run this, it will take more or less time.
+Depending where you run this, it will take more or less **time**:

 * With a [Opi5](https://jalcocert.github.io/RPi/posts/pi-vs-orange/) I had ~2min33s
 * With a Pi4 4GB ~2min18s

+Once built, just run the container:

 ```sh
 sudo docker run -d -p 4321:4321 --name astro-web3 mynode_web:web3 tail -f /dev/null